-Read Joshua's write-up about the show, below the photos.
+Joshua's write-up below photos.

 “As you can imagine, the musical Aladdin is full of percussion.
 The drum set book is pretty standard (the drummer only has a few extra hand drums and toys), leaving the bulk of the percussion literally in the hands of the percussionist.
 The show was also re-orchestrated for the tour (the guitar book and some horns/reeds were cut), so a lot of what they were playing was put into the percussion book.
 Thus, this show, being incredibly difficult to play on Broadway, has become even more difficult on the road, as I am also covering many guitar and reed lines.

 I cannot take credit for any of this setup, as it is mirrored after Mike Englander's original Broadway setup.
 Also, most of what I am playing is exactly taken from what he is playing (for example, the hand drum segments where no specific groove is written).
 Mike labored over the parts and the setup, creating a vast world of ethnic range and sound, and I want to give proper credit: this is all him.